Vaccination for Grade 4 Pupils

 What is HPV or “human papillomavirus?”

-Most of the time, an individual is not aware that he or she is infected with HPV because of a lack of symptoms.
-Such an individual can therefore spread the infection unknowingly.
+Most of the time, a person will not know he or she has been infected with HPV because of a lack of symptoms.
+He or she can then spread the infection without knowing it.

 Why vaccinate children against HPV at such a young age?